authlete/java-oauth-server/doc/CUSTOMIZATION.md

 The implementation uses <code>[AuthorizationRequestHandler][15]</code> class and delegates the task to handle an authorization request to `handle()` method of the class.
-Details about the class is written in the README file of [authlete-java-jaxrs][6] library.
+Details about the class is written in the README file of [authlete-java-jakarta][6] library.
 What is important here is that the constructor of the class requires an implementation of
 <code>[AuthorizationRequestHandlerSpi][16]</code> interface and that the
 implementation must be provided by you.
 In other words, the methods in `AuthorizationRequestHandlerSpi` interface are customization points.

 The interface has the methods listed below.
-See the [JavaDoc][8] of authlete-java-jaxrs API for details about the requirements of these methods.
+See the [JavaDoc][8] of authlete-java-jakarta API for details about the requirements of these methods.

   1. `boolean isUserAuthenticated()`
   2. `long getUserAuthenticatedAt()`